Social Justice Project

 The Clinics

-Under the supervision of a lawyer, the Student Legal Clinics operate throughout the university semester with some clinics running over the summer and winter breaks.
+Under the supervision of a lawyer, the Student Legal Clinics operate throughout the university semester, with some clinics running over the summer breaks.

 Clinics include:

-• Civil Actions Clinic – fines, motor vehicle accidents and neighbourhood disputes
+- Civil Actions Clinic – fines, motor vehicle accidents, consumer issues and neighbourhood disputes

 Eligibility:

-Whittlesea Community Connections assists people who live, work or study in the City of Whittlesea.
+Whittlesea Community Connections assists people who live, work or study in the City of Whittlesea and surrounds.
 We prioritise:

-• Women and individuals facing difficulties in their family
+- Women and individuals facing difficulties in their families

 For further information about the student legal clinics or the Social Justice Project, please contact us on 9401 6666.